 - Chronic kidney diseases

-These are some of the physiological causes that might be associated with erectile dysfunction.
+These are some of the physiological causes that might be associated with ED.
 Let us look at how the state of mind can be one of the major causes of ED.

 With changing times, younger men are subjected to a lot of pressure while juggling family, work, and peers.
 We highly underestimate the presence of mental health issues in men and associate it with a weakness that, in turn, can cause depression and anxiety in men.